emory/inc-mm-v4/_pages/terms.md

 All original content (e.g. articles, blog posts, rants, raves, and photographs) available on incumbent.org that is attributed to me may be assumed licensed to you under the [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](https://creativecommons.org/licenses/by-nc-nd/3.0/us/).[^licensealt]

 [^licensealt]: The code that makes my publishing engine generate pages, do the layout, and user interface elements of the website itself is probabably under a less restrictive license.
-I don't know how to make that easier to navigate for you at this time, but I based the current version of this website on the public version of a jekyll site project written by Michael Rose for Mademistakes.com.
-If you want to do something my license won't permit, you can consider anything on my site that is covered by *his* more permissive license to be invalid and I'm not trying to step on his license, I just don't want people distributing altered versions of my work as their own for any reason.
+I don't know how to make that easier to navigate for you at this time, but my license applies to content (writing and otherwise) I have created for this website and not the theme kit I use as a ruby gem (minimal-mistakes), and I hope that makes sense.

 ### Attribution